 Roasting a veggie brings out a sweet caramelized like flavor.
 Especially in peppers that are naturally sweeter.
 Think the flavor of the raw veggie, but richer and with a sweet undertone.

-If you are roasting a spicy pepper to begin with, this will depend on if you remove the seeds.
-The seeds is where most of the spice is concentrated, so when roasting, this will spread to the entire pepper if you leave them in.
-However if you remove the seeds, then the pepper will lose some of it’s spice.
+If you are roasting a spicy pepper to begin with then it can spread the spice, this will depend on if you remove the veins.
+The veins are where most of the spice is concentrated, so when roasting, this will spread to the entire pepper if you leave them in.
+However if you remove the veins, then the pepper will lose some of it’s spice.

 You want each pepper to be blackened in parts all around the pepper.
 The skin will begin to blister a bit.
 If you steam it and the skin doesn’t come off, you did not let it cook enough.